RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: RDF-STaX Ontology

 \subsection{Availability and Sustainability}

-The sources of the ontology and its documentation are hosted on GitHub\footnote{\url{https://github.com/RDF-STaX/rdf-stax.github.io}}.
-The repository includes continuous integration and deployment (CI/CD) scripts that automatically validate the ontology's profile, generate documentation, run an OWL 2 reasoner to add more assertions, package the ontology into a number of formats, and publish it on the website\footnote{\url{https://w3id.org/stax}}.
-Two versions of the ontology are published: OWL 2 DL, which can be used with reasoners; and OWL 2 Full, which contains more metadata and alignments to other vocabularies.
+The sources of the RDF-STaX ontology and its documentation are hosted on \href{https://github.com/RDF-STaX/rdf-stax.github.io}{GitHub} (accessed on 4 June 2024).
+The repository includes continuous integration and deployment (CI/CD) scripts that automatically validate the ontology's profile, run competency question tests (see Section~\ref{sec:app}), generate documentation, run an OWL 2 reasoner to add more assertions, package the ontology into a number of formats, and publish it on the \href{https://w3id.org/stax}{website} (accessed on 4 June 2024).
+Two versions of the ontology are published: OWL 2 DL, which can be used with reasoners (containing 249 triples); and OWL 2 Full (294 triples), which contains more metadata and alignments to other vocabularies.
+The latter is intended for use in contexts where ontological reasoning is not needed, e.g., for SPARQL querying.
+The additional metadata present there violates the OWL 2 DL profile, hence producing an OWL 2 Full ontology.

-The ontology uses best findability, accessibility, interoperability, and reusability (FAIR) practices developed by the community~\cite{garijo2020best}, achieving 86\% score in \emph{FOOPS!}~\cite{garijo2021foops} and 4/4 stars in DBpedia Archivo~\cite{frey2020dbpedia}.
-All releases of the ontology, including the OWL 2 DL and OWL 2 Full variants, are distributed through the RDF-STaX website, under a permanent URL.
-The ontology is also archived in Zenodo~\cite{zenodo}.
+The ontology uses best practices for findability, accessibility, interoperability, and reusability (FAIR) developed by the community~\cite{garijo2020best}, compliance with which is evaluated in Section~\ref{sec:fair}.
+All releases of the ontology, including the OWL 2 DL and OWL 2 Full variants, are distributed through the RDF-STaX website, under a permanent URL hosted by the W3C Permanent Identifier Community Group.
+The ontology is also archived in Zenodo~\cite{zenodo} and registered in \href{https://archivo.dbpedia.org/info?o=https://w3id.org/stax/ontology}{DBpedia Archivo}~\cite{frey2020dbpedia} (accessed on 4 June 2024) and \href{https://lov.linkeddata.es/dataset/lov/vocabs/stax}{Linked Open Vocabularies}~\cite{vandenbussche2017linked} (accessed on 4 June 2024).

 RDF-STaX is an open and freely-licensed project, welcoming contributions to the ontology, its documentation, and tooling.
-A usage guide\cref{foot:usage} with several use case scenarios and examples was prepared to facilitate adoption.
-To ensure long-term sustainability, a comprehensive contribution guide was provided\footnote{\url{https://w3id.org/stax/1.0.0/contributing}}, along with a public issue tracker\footnote{\url{https://github.com/RDF-STaX/rdf-stax.github.io/issues}}.
-The project is entirely hosted on permanently free infrastructure, which should ensure its long-term stability.
+A \href{https://w3id.org/stax/1.1.1/use-it}{usage guide} (accessed on 4 June 2024) with several use case scenarios and examples was prepared to facilitate adoption.
+To ensure long-term sustainability, a comprehensive \href{https://w3id.org/stax/1.1.1/contributing}{contribution guide} (accessed on 4 June 2024) was provided, along with a \href{https://github.com/RDF-STaX/rdf-stax.github.io/issues}{public issue tracker} (accessed on 4 June 2024).
+The project is entirely hosted on the permanently free infrastructure of GitHub and w3id.org, which should ensure its long-term stability.